Table of Contents

 1. Temperature Can Determine Gender

 During the incubation period, the sex of baby alligators (also known as hatchlings), is typically determined by the temperature during the first 10 days of development.
-Warmer temperatures of around 91°F (33°C) usually produce all males, while slightly cooler temperatures below 87°F to 88°F (30°C) produce mostly females.
+Warmer temperatures of around 91°F (33°C) usually produce all males, while slightly cooler temperatures below 86°F (30°C) tend to produce females.

 2. Baby alligators have an interesting appetite.